Skip to main content

 These answers cover common practical questions.
 For individual diagnosis and treatment advice, book a medical consultation.

-Most patients experience significant sweat reduction for 4–9 months.
-Many return for maintenance treatment once or twice a year, particularly before summer.
+Where treatment is appropriate, the degree and duration of improvement vary between individuals.
+Many patients return for maintenance once or twice a year, particularly before summer.

 The injections use a very fine needle and most patients describe mild, tolerable discomfort.
 The procedure takes around 20 minutes.
 Topical anaesthetic can be applied if needed.